Lindsay Price: Career

-Her first on-screen appearance was a role as Lan in the episode "Yesterday's Child" of ABC's drama television series Finder of Lost Loves.
-In 1989, she appeared in an episode of television series The Wonder Years titled "Walk Out" and an episode of the game show I'm Telling! with her older brother, Bryan.
-They only missed one question on I'm Telling! and amassed the second highest score in the show's history.
+Her first on-screen appearance was as Lan in the episode "Yesterday's Child" of ABC's drama television series Finder of Lost Loves.
+In 1989, she appeared in an episode of the television series The Wonder Years titled "Walk Out" and an episode of the game show I'm Telling! with her older brother, Bryan.
+They only missed one question on I'm Telling! and amassed the second-highest score in the show's history.
 She appeared as An Li Chen on the daytime soap opera All My Children and as Michael Lai on The Bold and the Beautiful.

 She joined the cast of Beverly Hills, 90210 in January 1998 as Janet Sosna, a graphic designer at the Beverly Beat newspaper.
 She remained on the show through its finale in May 2000, appearing in a total of 73 episodes.
 She then reprised the role as Michael Lai on The Bold and the Beautiful from June to August 2000, April to August 2005, and November 2009.
-Price had a recurring role on Becker, where she played Amanda, Jake Malinak (Alex Désert)'s girlfriend, a role that spanned three seasons.
+Price had a recurring role on Becker, where she played Amanda, Jake Malinak's (Alex Désert) girlfriend, a role that spanned three seasons.

 In 2006, she co-starred on The WB television show Pepper Dennis, opposite Rebecca Romijn, in the role of Kimmy Kim.
 She appeared in the short-lived American remake of the British series, Coupling, in addition to singing the show's theme song, a cover of "Perhaps, Perhaps, Perhaps".
-She guest starred in NCIS for two episodes as a neurotic fling of main character, Anthony DiNozzo.
+She guest-starred in NCIS for two episodes as a neurotic fling of the main character, Anthony DiNozzo.

 From 2008 to 2009, she starred in the NBC drama Lipstick Jungle as Victory Ford, an up-and-coming fashion designer in New York City.
 She guest-starred in an episode of How I Met Your Mother and played Joanna Frankel in ABC's Eastwick, where she once again starred opposite Rebecca Romijn.

-Price has also had a career in music.
+Price has also had a music career.
 Price wrote and performed on a five-song EP entitled Someone Like Me, which was released in 2007.

 Personal life

 Price married television producer and director Shawn Piller in July 2004 at a ranch in Malibu.
 The couple divorced in 2007.

 Price began dating Australian celebrity chef Curtis Stone in late 2009.
-Their son, Hudson, was born November 6, 2011.
-Price and Stone became engaged in July 2012, and married on June 8, 2013, in Spain.
-Their second son, Emerson Spencer, was born September 16, 2014.
+Their son, Hudson, was born on November 6, 2011.
+Price and Stone became engaged in July 2012 and married on June 8, 2013, in Spain.
+Their second son, Emerson Spencer, was born on September 16, 2014.